 Small business owners are always looking for tax deductions.
 One of our favorites is the cash balance plan for self-employed.
 The benefits are pretty clear.

 However, prior to establishing any plan, make sure that you understand the advantages and disadvantages.
-These plans can be challenging to understand, and it is critical to be educated.
+These plans can be challenging to understand.
+It is critical to be educated.